InvestEdge/express-landlord/README.md

 - [Express Module Loader](docs/module-loader.md) enables a modular approach to Express development.
 It provides a mechanism for loading modules (folders full of code) dynamically at runtime.
 This means applications can be composed of many smaller applications instead of having to rely on a single large codebase.
 This helps avoid the creation of bloated and untestable monolithic apps by favoring the development of smaller, more cohesive units of code.

-- [Express Route Reporter](docs/route-reporter.md) was created simply because no one else seems to have done it right.
+- [Express Route Reporter](docs/route-reporter.md) was created to make life a bit easier on the development team and sysadmins.

 The library sits on top of NodeJS and Express to provide a simplified way for other code to interact with the multitenant environment.
 It allows developers to focus on business logic without spending too much wrangling infrastructure.
 It can be helpful to think of the library as the foundation for the business-layer and the modules that support it.